 ARPA had questioned the validity of the cost increase, protested its size, and passed the matter to the CIA.
 Bissell, in his turn, was startled into a violent protest.
-Citing the fact that the funding estimates of April, used in obtaining approval for Corona, had totaled he told General Ritland that if McElroy, Dulles, and Killian had been aware of the prospective costs in April they would never have recommended the program to Eisenhower.
-Displaying the effects of having just been scored by Killian, Bissell told Ritland that "Corona is simply not worth [in] in CIA funds."
-Dulles, Killian, and ARPA funds plus McElroy were slated to discuss the entire affair with the President in the immediate future, he added, and it seemed probable that "... complete cancellation of Corona will be considered."
+Citing the fact that the funding estimates of April, used in obtaining approval for Corona, had totaled \$31 million, he told General Ritland that if McElroy, Dulles, and Killian had been aware of the prospective costs in April they would never have recommended the program to Eisenhower.
+Displaying the effects of having just been scored by Killian, Bissell told Ritland that "Corona [is] simply not worth \$129,000,000 [in] ARPA funds plus \$11,000,000 [in] CIA funds."
+Dulles, Killian, and McElroy were slated to discuss the entire affair with the President in the immediate future, he added, and it seemed probable that

 Bissell concluded that Corona was being charged for undefinable development costs that actually belonged to the remainder of WS 117L, urged that the two programs be disengaged for funding purposes, and made some rather unflattering references to "rubbery accounting systems" and "juggling costs."
-In a separate message to Colonel Sheppard later that day, Bissell-somewhat less emotional than had earlier been the case-said sadly that "all of us concerned with Corona have some embarrassing explaining to do."
+In a separate message to Colonel Sheppard later that day, Bissell--somewhat less emotional than had earlier been the case--said sadly that "all of us concerned with Corona have some embarrassing explaining to do."